xdeama/personal-site-hugo/hugo/content/en/consulting/projects/investment-advice-analytics.md

 ---
 translationKey: project-investment-advice-analytics
 title: "Investment Advice Analytics System and Dashboard"
-description: "I led the development of an analytics system that merges numerous data sources into daily evaluations and a dashboard, giving asset managers the months of forward visibility the Investment Tax Reform Act demands."
+description: "The Investment Tax Reform Act demands months of forward visibility into fund dividend distributions: I led the development of an analytics system that merges numerous data sources into daily evaluations and a dashboard for asset managers."
 date: 2016-12-01T08:00:00+01:00
 draft: false
 layout: project